 What Are Sex Reversed Fish?

-Because many fish farmers don’t want to deal with the breeding brooding issue, several ways have been devised to skirt this issue.
+Because many large-scale fish farmers don’t want to deal with the breeding brooding issue, several ways have been devised to skirt this issue.
 I’ve already discussed the hybrid method above.
 Another very benign way to control breeding is to separate the sexes by hand called “hand sexing.”

 But starting way back in the late seventies, when it became obvious tilapia were not going to perform well as a food source fish because of their prolific breeding that was causing poor performance in closed captive situations due to over-crowding, marine biologists started exploring the various methods of sex-reversal.